zhang1ming137/PHBS_BlockChain_2018/README.md

 Considering the generator of the block will get all the transaction fees of the recognized transactions during the period, BCH mast have a higher basic reward of mining to stay the miners.
 The difference between the basic reward should just be the transaction fees (transaction fees for BCH can be recognized as zero).
 Reward of BTC Block Generation+Transaction Fees=Reward of BCH Block Generation Meaning for the price parity relationship:absolute
 The most important thing of the relationship is the mechanism of the like the picture below.
-The hash rate allocation and the Relative price is measured the formation below:
+The hash rate allocation and the Relative price is measured the formula below:
 ![Image of formula2](https://github.com/zhang1ming137/PHBS_BlockChain_2018/blob/master/formula2.png)
 From the picture, we can conclude that the changes in the relative price will led to the reallocation of the hash rate.
 The change target is mentioned before.
 ![Image of Hash](https://github.com/zhang1ming137/PHBS_BlockChain_2018/blob/master/Hash.jpg)